diegomvh/angular-odata/README.md

   songs: Songs[]
   song: Song;

-  constructor(private songsService: SongsODataService) {
+  constructor(private songsService: SongsService) {
     this.songsService.fetch({id: 1}).subscribe(song => this.song = song)
-    this.songsService.all().subscribe(songs => this.songs = songs)
+    this.songsService.all().subscribe(entityset => this.songs = entityset.entities)
   }
 }
 ```

 5) Again, if you using OData to TypeScript import the service from generated source and use... but not abuse :).

-For a deep query customizations the library use `odata-query` as a builder, use the `queryBuilder` method in the ODataService or `entityQueryBuilder` and `entitySetQueryBuilder` in your custom entity service.
+For a deep query customizations the library use `odata-query` as a builder.

 ## Base on implementation of odata-v4-ng
  - [OData service for Angular](https://github.com/riccardomariani/odata-v4-ng)